 At its simplest, a worm bin is a container with holes for ventilation and a lid to stop the worms escaping.
 Most bins are made of plastic and raised off the ground, so they don’t attract unwanted pests.

-Here are four things we recommend thinking about before you purchase a worm farm:
+Here are four things I recommend thinking about before you purchase a worm farm:

 Worms bins shouldn’t require much maintenance, but about once every 4-6 months you’ll need to harvest the worm castings.
 Certain bin designs make this more straightforward than others.
 There are two main types of bins, stackable and flow-through.

 With stacking bins you wait until the bottom tray is complete and free of worms, then you can simply remove that tray.
 In flow-through bins, the worm castings fall naturally to the bottom of the container while the worms stay at the surface.
 Generally, you can open the bottom to harvest the compost.